-Guillaume wants to recruit more members for V-Eagle7/9/18
+Guillaume wants to encourage more employees to join V-Eagle7/9/18

 Guillaume Renart decided to stay in Sweden because he had fallen in love.
 “After five years at the Volvo Group, it was time to decide whether to return to France.
 But then I met my boyfriend, so the decision to stay here wasn’t so difficult,” he says and smiles.

 Guillaume plays an active role in the group’s network for LGBTQ people, V-Eagle, and he believes that there have been obvious positive developments relating to these issues within the group.